emmett2020/emmett/README.md

 # Introduction

-A suite of tested C/C++/CUDA/CMake projects and utility scripts (Shell/Lua/Python), complete with development configurations.
+This project is primarily for personal use, including small C++ projects I've written, projects in the MLSYS field, as well as configurations for various tools and scripts for specific tasks.
 All content is validated by GitHub CI.
 Issues and PRs are welcome!

 **NOTE**: